-Operational Analysis of Reports (CTR,STR, NTR)
+Operational Analysis of Reports (CTR, STR, NTR)

-Operational Analysis of Cash Transaction Reports (CTR) are based on Alert management system which utilises the risk based approach.
-A comprehensive risk management system consisting of data mining tool and rules based engine is used to assess the risk in CTRs, STRs, persons, accounts, and cases using pre-defined scenarios.
+Operational Analysis of Cash Transaction Reports (CTR) is based on Alert Management System which utilizes the risk based approach.
+A comprehensive risk management system consisting of data mining tools and rules- based engine is used to assess the risk in CTRs, STRs, persons, accounts, and cases using pre-defined scenarios.
 The risk scores are computed and aggregated using a risk based approach.

-Analysis is done at two levels .
-One is the generation of alerts on various CTRs filed online with FIU-IND and second is identification of new target by generating list view.
+Analysis is done at two levels.
+One is the generation of alerts on various CTRs filed with FIU-IND and second is identification of new target by generating a list view.